data-mermaid/mermaidr/README.md

 ## Installation

-You can install the development version from GitHub with:
+You can install mermaidr from GitHub with:

 ``` r
 # install.packages("devtools")